Sally Ride: STS-7

 Now a celebrity, Ride, along with her STS-7 crewmates, spent the next few months after her flight on tour.
 She met with the Governor of California, George Deukmejian, and the Mayor of New York, Ed Koch.
 She testified before the Congressional Space Caucus on the efficacy of the robot arm, and addressed the National Press Club, but declined to appear with Bob Hope, whom she regarded as sexist.
 The crew presented President Ronald Reagan with jelly beans that had been flown on the flight.
 In September 1983, on her own initiative, she met with Svetlana Savitskaya, the second woman to fly in space, in Budapest.
-The two found an instant camaraderie, and they were able to converse for six hours, thanks to Savitskaya's command of English.
-They exchanged gifts: Savitskaya presented Ride with Russian dolls, books and a scarf, and Ride gave Savitskaya an STS-7 charm that had flown on the mission and a TFNG shirt.
-They also signed autographs for each other on Russian first day covers.
+The two formed an instant camaraderie, and were able to converse for six hours thanks to Savitskaya's command of English.
+Savitskaya gave Ride Russian dolls, books and a scarf, and Ride gave Savitskaya an STS-7 charm that had flown on the mission and a TFNG shirt.
+They signed autographs for each other on Russian first day covers.

 STS-41-G

 While she was still engaged on the publicity tour, Abbey assigned Ride to the crew of STS-41-G. This was on Crippen's request; he had been assigned to another mission, STS-41-C, that would fly beforehand as part of a test to see how quickly crews could be turned around, and wanted Ride as his flight engineer again so that she could sit in for him during crew training for STS-41-G in the meantime.
 During mission simulations, she sat in the commander's left hand seat.
-Ride would become the first American woman to fly twice, and her TFNG crewmate Kathryn Sullivan would become the first American woman to perform an extravehicular activity (EVA); Savitskaya had already become the first woman to do both when she flew in space on Soyuz T-12 in July 1984.
-However, it would be the first time that two women were in space together.
+Ride became the first American woman to fly twice, and her TFNG crewmate Kathryn Sullivan became the first American woman to perform an extravehicular activity (EVA); Savitskaya had been the first woman to do both on Soyuz T-12 in July 1984.
+It was the first time that two women were in space together.